dragondive/plantuml_demo/plantuml_demo.md

 ## Common Features

-This section includes demo of the common features that apply to all or multiple diagram types.
+This section includes demo of the common features that apply to all or multiple diagram types:
+* Colours

 ### Colours